-But it is a practical, repeatable method that takes advantage of several built-in steps in my trusted presentation process.
+But it is a practical, repeatable method that takes advantage of several built-in steps in my trusted presentation handout process.

 I’ve experienced excellent results using this method with my clients and teams who were unable to join, without sacrificing the live concert experience for those who were.
-I’ve also used this to create industry conference handouts for session attendees to great effect.
+I've also used this to create conference presentation handouts for session attendees to great effect.